LIFE's Community Fund

 Organizational history, mandate, and personnel, and/or references.

+We will announce future application opportunities for our Community Fund as they arise, but generally in the summer season for an application deadline in September.
 Winners will be announced and presented with their award at our annual general meeting in November, 2017.
 Recipients will be notified in advance and are encouraged to send a representative to the meeting to receive their awarded funds.